Namanj/Mortgage-Market-Tri-Analysis/README.md

 I decided not to oversample my imbalanced classes and instead used sample weights in AdaBoost to incentivize my cost function to focus more on the minority class.
 I made this decision as I wanted to use Scikit learn's pipeline as an estimator in a GridSearchCV, in order to tune my hyper-parameters.

-Although I eventually decided not to Oversample, I did however hack the pipeline functionality to exploit its book keeping while allowing me to have a resampling transformer step, the code can be found HERE.
+Although I eventually decided not to Oversample, I did however hack the pipeline functionality to exploit its book keeping while allowing me to have a re-sampling transformer step, the code can be found HERE.

 ### Results
 Classifying the 3% signal proved to be quite a challenge.
 The firm told me that their cost of a False Positive, aka making a call to a customer who wasn't going to default on their loan, to a False Negative, aka not making a call to a customer who was going to default on their loan, is about 1:43.
 Given this Cost-Benefit Matrix, I decided on the threshold which maximized my profit, as shown in the graph below